oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 #### Copying the Node Artifacts from `/localhostdir`

-In order for the node registration to work properly, as defined in `/localhostdir/entity.json`, you must copy the node's artifacts you generated in the [Initializing a Node](#initializing-a-node) section.
-To do so upload the following files from `/localhostdir/node` to `/serverdir/node` over a secure channel:
+In order for the node registration to work properly, as defined in `/localhostdir/entity.json`, you must copy the node's artifacts you generated in the [Initializing a Node] section.
+To do so, upload the following files from `/localhostdir/node` to `/serverdir/node` over a secure channel (e.g. SSH):

 * `consensus.pem`
 * `consensus_pub.pem`